vyca2017/content/content/reference/api/simple-api/mutations/nested-mutations.md

 ## Limitations

 * Currently, the maximum nested level is 3.
 If you want to nest more often than that, you need to split up the nested mutations into two separate mutations.
+Please [join the discussion](https://github.com/graphcool/feature-requests/issues/313) for an according feature request to increase this limit.